 The Stockholm Archipelago is made up of tens of thousands of idyllic islands.
 They are definitely worth exploring if you have the time, especially during the warmer months, when there’s endless potential for barbecuing, swimming and overnight stays.

 Every summer, it seems like half of Stockholm’s population disappears into the archipelago to escape from the bustle of city life.
 There are more than 24,000 islands to choose from, some with lively communities and others with nothing but serene rocky landscapes and stunning views of the Baltic Sea.

-Some of the islands can be difficult to reach without your own boat, so in this guide we’ve put together a list of five islands that can be visited easily using public ferries, and without shelling out a bunch of cash for a guided tour.
+Some of the islands can be difficult to reach without your own boat, so in this guide we’ve put together a list of five islands that can be visited easily using public ferries, and without shelling out for a guided tour (though there are some great ones available).
 There are commuter cruise lines that connect many of the best locations to Stockholm proper, which makes planning an island day trip a total breeze.

 Boats to the archipelago

 The best and most affordable ferry company serving the Stockholm Archipelago is called Waxholmsbolaget; their English-language website is the best place to check for times, prices and other journey information, or just as easily use the Google Maps app on your phone to route the trip (it’s usually quite accurate).
 This is the ferry company that locals and islanders tend to use.

 The Waxholmsbolaget ferry terminal is at Strömkajen, just a few minutes’ walk from Kungsträdgården in the centre of the city.
 Look for the geometric brass building by the water and you’ll see the boats docking right there.
 There’s no need to book tickets in advance; you can buy onboard quickly and easily.